iobroker-community-adapters/ioBroker.info/docs/en/info.md

 ## System information

 <img height="200" align="left" src="img/systeminfo.png">
 The system information of the ioBroker system is displayed here.
 In the case of multi-host systems, of course, the information of the other hosts is also displayed.
-These data come from the js controller.
+These data come from the JS-Controller.

 The following information (per host) is provided as info: